Taranyi/fheroes2/docs/TRANSLATION.md

 ## Updating PO Templates and Translatable Strings in PO Files

-Currently all PO files are automatically updated with new strings after each commit that brings changes to the ingame text.
+Currently all PO files are automatically updated with new strings after each commit that brings changes to the in-game text.
 If for whatever reason you still need to update strings locally, this can be achieved by running the command below in `src/dist/fheroes2` to generate a new portable object template (POT) file.
 Windows users will need to set up an environment that lets them run `make`, like Windows Subsystem for Linux (WSL) or
 [**Cygwin**](https://www.cygwin.com/)/[**MSYS2**](https://www.msys2.org/).